 Pain, Injury, Illness, Or Discomfort:

 If the hedgehogs suffer from physical discomfort, they will bite you, along with other exceptional signs exhibiting distress.
 It may bite when it is emotionally upset.
 A proper warm temperature (23-26 degrees Celsius) is essential for hedgehogs.
-Any sudden changes in

 One of the other causes leading to discomfort is poor handling techniques or keeping it under intense odors.
 Playing with the Hedgehog, when it is rest time or has no desire for it, holding it in your hands when it needs to move around, or keeping it in a cage, can lead to biting actions.
 It may often link with a new owner who has no idea how to hold, move, and squeeze them.

 Sometimes quilling forces it to bite or may nip on the finger.
 If suffering from any illness, the hedgie will find a bite to help overcome its pain.
 It is a typical attitude between humans and animals as we also do negative actions when we are not suffering well.